-You may request information regarding the professional qualifications of your child's teachers, including whether a teacher has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; whether the teacher has an emergency permit or other provisional status for which state requirements have been waived; and whether the teacher is currently teaching in the field of discipline of his or her certification.
-You also have the right to request information about the qualifications of any paraprofessional who may provide services to your child.
+A parent may request information regarding the professional qualifications of his or her child's teachers, including whether the teacher:

+• Has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction,

+- Has an emergency permit or other provisional status for which state requirements have been waived, and - Is currently teaching in the field of discipline of his or her certification.

+The parent also has the right to request information about the qualifications of any paraprofessional who may provide services to the child.

-Students with Exceptionalities or Special Circumstances Children of Military Families
+A Student with Exceptionalities or Special Circumstances

+Children of Military Families